“Estrogen is released into the bloodstream

 • Systemic estrogen therapy.
 Estrogen is released into the bloodstream and travels to the organs and tissues where it is needed.
 Examples include pills, skin patches, gels, and sprays”.2

-What are some systemic therapy options?
+What are some benefits and risks of systemic therapy?

 Health Care Provider